Skip to main content

 6

-• Slice crumbed pork schnitzels. • Divide garlic rice and garlicky greens between bowls.
-Top with pork and katsu sauce. • Serve with ponzu cucumber.
+• Slice crumbed chicken. • Divide garlic rice between bowls.
+Top with garlicky veggies, chicken schnitzel and katsu sauce. • Serve with ponzu cucumber.
 Enjoy!